2025 NC State Wolfpack women's soccer team

-The 2025 NC State Wolfpack women's soccer team represents NC State University during the 2025 NCAA Division I women's soccer season.
-The Wolfpack are led by head coach Gary Higgins, in his first season.
-They play their home games at Dail Soccer Field in Raleigh, North Carolina.
-Higgins enterd his first year as head coach as prior head coach Tim Santoro was fired after the 2024 season.
-This will the team's 42nd season playing organized women's college soccer and their 39th playing in the Atlantic Coast Conference.
+The 2025 NC State Wolfpack women's soccer team represented NC State University during the 2025 NCAA Division I women's soccer season.
+The Wolfpack were led by head coach Gary Higgins, in his first season.
+They played their home games at Dail Soccer Field in Raleigh, North Carolina.
+Higgins entered his first year as head coach as prior head coach Tim Santoro was fired after the 2024 season.
+This was the team's 42nd season playing organized women's college soccer and their 39th playing in the Atlantic Coast Conference.